 Private Equity Rollups: The Art of Building Empires from Fragments

-What is a Private Equity Rollup?
+What Is a Private Equity Rollup?

 Why PE Firms Love Rollups